-- A proposal should be submitted by a U.S. Israel Consortium of at least two (2) entities from each country, including commercial companies and / or research institutes and / or universities (the Israel participants must include at least one commercial company). - The Consortium must have one (1) U.S. Lead (henceforth: "USL") and one (1) Israel Lead (henceforth: "ILL"), which may be a research institution or a commercial company.

-- The ILL / USL will be responsible to the Consortium and to the EC for the management and reporting of both the technical and fiscal (the Budget) activities of their CMs, accordingly. - A given Consortium may submit only one (1) Proposal per the research topic areas stated in Sections 2.2 2.5.
-(A given Consortium can submit several proposals, but for one of these research topic areas.) - The CMs all agree to share risk involvement in the Proposal and rewards.
+- A proposal should be submitted by a U.S. Israel Consortium of at least two (2) entities from each country, including commercial companies and / or research institutes and / or universities (the Israel participants must include at least one commercial company). - The Consortium must have one (1) U.S. Lead (henceforth: "USL") and one (1) Israel Lead (henceforth: "ILL"), which may be a research institution or a commercial company. - The ILL / USL will be responsible to the Consortium and to the EC for the management and reporting of both the technical and fiscal (the Budget) activities of their CMs, accordingly. - A given Consortium may submit only one (1) Proposal per the research topic area. - The CMs all agree to share risk involvement in the Proposal and rewards.
 The nature of the business relationship between the CMs is that of sharing both in the technology's development program (the Proposal) and in the revenues derived from its subsequent commercialization. - If applicable, at least one of the CMs should possess intellectual property rights to the Technologies being developed; - The ILL / USL have responsibility for managing sub-contractual arrangements with CMs from their respective countries. - Changes in Consortium membership require prior approval by the EC.